tietjen/imap_backup/README.md

 - Fetch emails from one or more accounts on an IMAP server using TLS.
 - Store emails locally in the EML format, mirroring the IMAP folder structure.
+- The filename of the stored email is prefixed with the creation date and the sending date of the email.
 - Fetch all emails, emails since a specific date, or only new emails since the last fetch.
+- Displays a progress bar while processing emails.
 - Search for emails by subject, sender, recipient, content, and attachment name.
 - Configuration is managed through a `config.yml` file.